 - I’m too impatient to wait for them to soak.

 So, I went for…silken tofu!
-The same thing I made this dreamy Vegan Chocolate Pudding Pie with, so you can already tell how versatile it is.
 It’s neutral in taste and pretty inexpensive.
 Make sure you get the silken tofu on the shelves (I use this one) and not refrigerated block tofu!
 I promise you that there’s no weird tofu flavor in this vegan ranch dressing.
 Just herby, lemony, garlicy goodness.

-If you try this salad, let me know!
+If you try this salad, then please let me know!
 I really think you’ll love it.
 It’s full of good-for-you veggies and the ranch dressing gives it so much flavor.
 It really is the perfect healthy salad, and because of all the protein and healthy fats, it’s also a super filling salad recipe!
 If you’re looking for more healthy salad recipes that will keep you feeling full and satisfied, then check out these ones!

 - 1 15-ounce can chickpeas